autoreduction/autoreduce-documents/design/design-document.md

 The webapp instance hosts both the `webapp` and the static files server.

+#### **Responsibility**:
+The webapp is the main interface that users interact with.
+It's responsible for showing results from reductions, and allowing users some control over variable values and starting re-runs.

 #### **Current deployment**:
 The `webapp` is hosted via the Docker container, which runs the django app by using gunicorn as WSGI.
 The static files is a simple nginx server.
 On start, the webapp will run `manage.py collectstatic` and